Cheeger-Mueller Theorem on manifolds with cusps: Cheeger-M uller theorem for Witt-manifolds with cusps

 Consider also a Riemannian metric $g'$ on $M$ that is product in an open neighborhood of $N\times \{R\}$ and coincides with $g$ on $\U_{R+1}=N\times [R+1,\infty)$.

 We continue in the notation of \S \ref{CM}.
 We write $M^*$ for the one-point compactification of $M$ at infinity.
+Recall from above that the intersection cohomology of Goresky-MacPherson for the Witt space $M^*$ with values in $E$ is denoted by $IH^*(M^*,E)$, and $H^*(M,E)$ refers to the $L^2$-cohomology of the cusp manifold $(M,g)$ with values in $E$.
+Due to the Witt condition $H^{n/2}(N,E)=0$, both cohomologies coincide, compare for instance the Hodge cohomology theory by Hausel, Hunsicker and Mazzeo \cite{HHM}.

+The flat Hermitian vector bundle $(E,\nabla, h)$ need not arise from a unitary representation of the fundamental group $\pi_1(M^*)$ and hence the definition of intersection R-torsion $\|\cdot \|^R_{(M^*,E)}$ as provided by Dar \cite{Dar}, does not apply in this setting.
+We use the definition as provided by Albin, Rochon and Sher in \cite{ARS}.
+Their definition of intersection R-torsion in fact applies to a more general class of flat vector bundles $E$ arising from unimodular representations $\rho:\pi_1(M) \cong \pi_1(K) \to GL(d, \R)$.
+It uses a specific cochain complex $R^*(X, \rho)$ associated to $\rho$ and a triangulation $X$ of the stratified space $M^*$.
+If $Y\subset X$ is a sub-complex triangulating $K$, then the standard cochain complex $C^*(Y,\rho) = C^*(\widetilde{Y}) \otimes_\rho \R^d$ is a sub-complex of $R^*(X, \rho)$, where $\widetilde{Y}$ denotes the universal cover of $Y$.
+This yields a short exact sequence \cite[(8.15)]{ARS} of complexes and the corresponding splitting formula \cite[(8.16)]{ARS} by a formula of Milnor.
+We refer to \cite{ARS} for more details on the definition of $\|\cdot \|^R_{(M^*,E)}$ which we use henceforth.

 The intersection R-torsion $\|\cdot \|^R_{(M^*,E)}$ defines a norm on the determinant line of the middle perversity intersection cohomology $\det IH^*(M^*,E) \cong \det H^*(M,E)$.
-The combinatorial gluing formula, e.g. Vishik \cite[Proposition 1.3 and 1.4]{Vi}, yields a combinatorial analogue of Corollary \ref{gluing-corr}
+The combinatorial gluing formula by Milnor \cite{Mil}, see also Vishik \cite[Proposition 1.3 and 1.4]{Vi}, yields a combinatorial analogue of Corollary \ref{gluing-corr}

 where $\| \cdot \|^{R}_{(\U_R^*,E,N)}$ denotes the intersection R-torsion on relative cohomology $\det IH^*(\U_R^*,E, N) \cong \det H^*(\U_R,E,N)$, and $\| \cdot \|^{R}_{(K,E)}$ coincides with the classical Reidemeister torsion as a norm on the determinant line $\det H^*(K,E)$.